mainmatter/playbook/src/development-process/README.md

 #### Testing

-Testing is an integral part of all engineering work and a necessity for delivering high quality results that also do not deteriorate over time.
+Testing is an integral part of all engineering work and a necessity for delivering high-quality results that also do not deteriorate over time.
 Untested changes should generally not be merged and not even be reviewed as one cannot know whether the code under review actually works for all relevant scenarios.
-In fact, if there are no early tests, it is very likely that the code will have to go through additional changes later on as soon as tests are being added and bugs are being discovered in the process.
+In fact, if there are no early tests, the code will likely have to go through additional changes later on as soon as tests are being added and bugs are being discovered in the process.